 The reformulation and the branch and bound algorithm have been applied to various GDP problems, including problems related to process networks, optimal positioning of new products, and batch design.
 The main conclusion in all these applications is that significantly improved lower bounds were obtained in most problems compared to the traditional MINLP models, which often translated in more efficient solutions.
+In the last two months Sangbum has worked very hard in revising the proofs in a manuscript we submitted for publication to Mathematical Programming.

-Sangbum then moved to develop a global optimization algorithm for solving Generalized Disjunctive Programming problems involving nonconvexities in the form of bilinear, linear fractional terms and separable concave functions.
+Sangbum has recently completed a global optimization algorithm for solving Generalized Disjunctive Programming problems involving nonconvexities in the form of bilinear, linear fractional terms and separable concave functions.
 The main idea behind the proposed method is to perform a branch and bound search with the convex NLP relaxation that results from replacing the nonconvex terms with convex envelopes, and apply the convex hull over the disjunctions that have not been selected.
 When feasible discrete solutions are found in the tree, the resulting reduced NLP subproblem is solved with a spatial branch and bound method for global optimization.
 Sangbum used a variation of Juan Zamora's and Ignacio Quesada's algorithms for this purpose.
 Sangbum applied this algorithm to several examples that include small separation problems, a heat exchanger network, pooling and blending with fixed charges, and synthesis of batch processes in which the major problem consists in deciding what tasks are assigned to which equipment, with the possibility of merging tasks to reduce the number of equipment.
-For a problem involving 6 batch tasks, 7 equipment and 6 products the GDP involves 53 boolean variables, 105 continuous variables and 13 disjunctions.
+This model assumes zero-wait policy and single-product campaigns For a problem involving 6 batch tasks, 7 equipment and 6 products the GDP involves 53 boolean variables, 105 continuous variables and 13 disjunctions.
 The algorithm found the rigorous global optimum (\$726,205) in about 2 minutes.
 In contrast, applying DICOPT to the MINLP formulation to that problem yields a suboptimal solution of \$787,983.
+The manuscript describing this work is enclosed in this newsletter.